askhatri/temp/java3.md

-# Sort customers by Age
+# Sort customers by Name

 ## Requirement

-* We need to short this list by age of the customer.
+* We need to short this list by name of the customer.
 * There is a class Customer.
 It has two fields "name" and "age".
 * I have added simple data with list of "customers".
 * We can use anything like lamda, streams, collections api, comparator, comparable.